survivorbat/portfolio/README.md

 * Static files are currently served through the node backend, I prefer to serve them through the Nginx webserver in order to let Nginx do the heavy lifting with static files

+## Future plans

+* Serve static files through Nginx
+* Add more visual content and if possible reduce amount of text
+* Perhaps add a CMS in the background with PHP to show off some PHP code